-Heart rate tracking is a common feature among activity trackers, but there’s a noticeable difference in accuracy between the best fitness trackers and the real budget models.
-For example, hardly any come close to the accuracy of the Apple Watch Series 5, one of the world’s best smartwatches for heart rate monitoring.
+Heart rate tracking has become a staple feature on the best fitness trackers, but some of them go further built-in GPS, Vo2 Max monitoring, and period tracking.
+There’s a huge difference in accuracy between the top fitness trackers and the real budget models.
+For example, hardly any come close to the accuracy of the Apple Watch, one of the world’s best smartwatches, for heart rate monitoring.

-1. Fitbit Versa 2: Best fitness tracker overall
+1. Fitbit Charge 4: Best fitness tracker overall

 2. Apple Watch 5: Best fitness tracker for heart health